Saltford Environment Group

 Note: This item also appears on our Wildlife page.

 'Non-native species' means plants or animals brought into the country either on purpose or by mistake.
 Most are not harmful if they get into the wild, but some can become 'invasive' (like the Himalayan Balsam that is infesting parts of Saltford, especially the river banks) causing harm to native species, our health and economy.

 Our insect population eats and thrives on the foliage of native plants and trees whereas non-native plants provide little or no larval food at all.
 The crucial role of insects in our ecosystem ranges from helping to consume waste products including dead animals to being food for our wild bird population.

 So, if you want to attract birds and encourage beneficial insects to your garden that are healthier for flowers whilst your population of harmful insects such as aphids, mealy bugs and cutworms gradually diminish, plant choice can be important.
 As a result of correct plant choice, you can also reduce or eliminate use of harmful pesticides that end up in the air and water supply and threaten important insects such as bees.

 Snipe fly.
 Photograph © Elizabeth Cooksey.

-To help you source native plants the independent charity Flora Locale had produced an online British & Irish Flora Suppliers Directory but during 2018/19 that closed.
-The Royal Horticultural Society lists the top 10 British native wildflowers on the RHS website (link to list).
+To help you source native plants the Royal Horticultural Society lists the top 10 British native wildflowers on the RHS website (link to list).
 The RHS website can also help you find a plant that is good for pollinators and find local suppliers.